Filters Filters — Can You Clean Pool Filter Cartridges in Dishwasher?

 The Short Answer: Absolutely Not

 Nine times out of ten, when pool owners consider tossing their dirty filter cartridges into the dishwasher for a quick clean, they're about to make a costly mistake.
 This can damage your dishwasher's spray arms, contaminate future dish loads with pool chemicals and debris, and actually harm your filter cartridges.
-The high heat can warp the pleated material, and dishwasher detergent can break down the filter fabric.
+The high heat and drying cycle can warp the pleated material, and trapped debris can clog the dishwasher's spray arms and drain.

 Why Your Dishwasher Isn't the Solution